Understanding dark fibre: Why dark fibre could be right for your business

 6. Create your own network without buying the infrastructure

 Remember, with dark fibre you’re operating the network and typically not taking ownership of the physical cables.
 This means you’re not necessarily committed to the underlying infrastructure and you’re not making outlays to install your own fibre.
 Given this, dark fibre offers a great balance between control and cost commitments.

-Aussie Broadband is a 100% Australian-owned business providing premium enterprise solutions without the “big telco” experience.
-With our expertise in a full suite of telecommunications services, we can assist you with any product or service you need.
+Aussie Broadband is a 100% Australian-operated business providing premium enterprise solutions without the “big telco” experience.
+With our expertise in a full suite of telco services, we can assist you with any product or service you need.

 *Aussie Fibre Internet service available in select areas to businesses customers only. $0 fibre install eligibility subject to a detailed site assessment and only available on a 36 month contract.
 Actual throughput speeds may vary due to hardware or other equipment not operated by Aussie Broadband.